U.S. Coal Mine Deaths Rise After Record-Low 2016

 According to The Associated Press:

-"Eight coal mining deaths this year involved hauling vehicles and two others involved machinery.
+"Eight coal mining deaths this year involved hauling vehicles, and two others involved machinery.
 None were attributed to an explosion of gas or dust, which was to blame for the Upper Big Branch disaster.

-In September, President Trump's appointee to head the MSHA, David Zatezalo, the former mining company executive, was criticized for allegedly approving the firing of a worker who complained about safety violations.
+In September, President Trump's appointee to head MSHA, former mining company executive David Zatezalo, was criticized for allegedly approving the firing of a worker who complained about safety violations.
 However, most of the mine fatalities occurred before Zatezalo took over MSHA.

 The president has been a vocal proponent of the coal industry and campaigned on a promise to bring back coal jobs.